 Thompson Recycle Company credits its success to a focus on meeting customers’ needs without exception or excuse that was learned from Robert Thompson, Thompson-McCully’s founder and father of company president John Thompson.

-Our plants have logged more than 1,200 moves and recycled more than 30 million tons of asphalt.
+Our plants have logged more than 1,700 moves and recycled more than 35 million tons

 John H. Thompson